 Be recognized for your valuable contributions to the educational experiences of our youth.

 Please complete the following assessment.
 Successful completion of this Volunteer Training assessment form along with a satisfactory WA State Patrol check will qualify you to volunteer at Conway School for two years.
-You will hear from Tim Dickinson if you are NOT approved as a volunteer.
+You will hear from the school principal if you are NOT approved as a volunteer.

 Thank you for Volunteering at Conway School!

 The following Policies govern volunteers at Conway School: